 Our products and markets are subject to continued technological advances.
 Recognizing the importance of such technological advances, we maintain a high level of research and development activities.
 We maintain close collaborative relationships with many of our customers to help identify market demands and target our development efforts to meet those demands.
-We are focusing our development efforts on new products, design tools and manufacturing processes using our core technologies.
-Our research and development expenditures for fiscal years ended October 2, 2009, October 3, 2008, and September 28, 2007 were \$124.0 million, \$146.0 million, and \$126.1 million, respectively.
-The reduction in research and development expenditures between fiscal year 2008 and fiscal year 2009 was principally the result of the exit of non-core product areas in the second quarter of fiscal 2009.
+We focus our development efforts on new products, design tools and manufacturing leveraging our core technologies.